 Securing an appointment slot in the Department of Foreign Affairs (DFA) is now easier.
-With the new payment policy, agencies can no longer hoard the appointment slots.
+With the new online passport appointment payment policy, agencies can no longer hoard appointment slots.

 But don’t get too excited.

-There are still things to take note to ensure a hassle-free passport renewal.
+There are still things to take note of to ensure a hassle-free passport renewal.

 So grab a pen and paper!
 Jot down these important reminders to get a newly updated ePassport valid for 10 years.